Vyshnavi-denuvukonda-tech/Cproject-1/README.md

-# C Project: Student Record Management System
+# C Project: Student Attendance Record

 This is a mini project in C for managing student records using file handling.
 It allows users to add, display, search, update, and delete student records through a simple menu-driven interface.